 - The My Pillow travel pillow is lightweight and packs super small (…like most travel pillows do).

 - But it packs even better than other travel pillows because of the way it’s made — the many foam chunks inside truly “smush” and conform into any space!
 I bet you could pack it as flat as a pancake, if you’d put enough heavy stuff on top of it.

 - It always bounces back to full size with some simple “plumping” of the pillow with your hands.
-(For extra pumpness, toss it into the clothes dryer for 5-10 minutes.)
+(For extra plumpness, toss it into the clothes dryer for 5 to 10 minutes.)

 - It rolls into its own travel cover (pillowcase) like a pocket.